 3.1 Build the IF part of the rule

-When you have selected your question, now you have to specify when the rule should be applied.
-It can be applied if the answer is equal to a specific value, not equal to a specific value, or is anything (you don't need to specify how the question has been answered).
+When you have selected answer on question, you have to specify when the rule should be applied.
+It can be applied if the answer is equal to a specific value, not equal to a specific value, greater than or many more options that you'll see on the drop-down menu.

-Tip: If you have allowed multiple answers to be selected, then you must add extra specifications to your conditions.
-So you may need 3 parts to your IF condition, for example if you want the logic to be applied only when answer 1 is chosen, and not answers 2 and 3.
-The first part of the condition will say which answer should be equal to (answer 1), and the next two conditions will need to state that the answer should not be equal to answers 2 and 3.
-Here's how your conditions would look:
+Tip: If you have a multiple-choice question, you must add extra specifications to your conditions.
+For example, if you want the logic applied only when answer 1 is chosen, and not answers 2 and 3, the first part of the condition will state that answer must be equal to answer 1.
+Then click the + sign to add conditions (AND) that the answer should not be equal to answer 2 AND not equal to answer 3.

 3.2 Define what happens THEN